Ashu5999/mint-my-story/WARP.md

 - For new Web3 or Story Protocol flows:
   - Use `Web3Provider` and `config/web3.ts` for wallet connectivity rather than creating new providers.
   - Route all Story Protocol interactions through `src/utils/story.ts`; if a needed SDK method is missing, extend that module instead of calling the SDK directly from components.
+  - When exposing new Story operations over HTTP, add a corresponding handler in `pages/api/` that validates input with `zod` and forwards to the appropriate `src/utils/story.ts` helper.
 - For IPFS-related features:
   - Build on top of `src/utils/ipfs.ts` and the flows in `ipfs.examples.ts`.
   - Update `IPFS_README.md` if the public API of the IPFS module changes.